MartinN11/2020-ws_domn/slides.md

 ### 6. Applied Ownership in Companies

-* Taking initiative to bring about positive results
+* Taking initiative
-* Do not wait for others to act; care as much about outcome as the company owner would
+* Do not wait for others to act
-* Be accountable for results of actions - highest quality & delivered on time
+* Be accountable for results
-* Show others that they can trust you to do the right thing
+* Show others that they can trust you

 ---

-### 6. Applied Ownership in Companies - TVNOW
+### 6. Applied Ownership in Companies

-Company Example
+> TVNOW
 ---

 ### 7. Problems of Ownership